ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. All the above rules apply to exception photo capture as well.

 #### N. Capture Iris as per defined specifications
-When the Registration Officer scans the individual’s irises either individually or together, the system performs the following steps:
+When the registration officer scans the individual’s irises either individually or together, the system performs the following steps:
 1. Displays the quality score and threshold for each captured iris.
 1. Allows the registration officer to re-try each capture up to a maximum number of times (as configured) if threshold score is not met for one or both irises.
 1. The quality score is determined and the threshold limits are configured.